Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 <br>
 ## Workflows

 We define workflows as high level processes that requires several components to achieve a certain goal.
-Manny workflows start at a GUI component triggered by the end user and spans through several Plug-ins on the same device, and in some cases jumping into other devices.
+Manny workflows start at a GUI component triggered by end users and spans through several Plug-ins on the same device, and in some cases jumping into other devices.
 Other workflows may start at some Plug-ins, triggered by events happening within the same device.

 From a workflow point of view, each Plug-in runs a task and is fully responsible for doing its job.
 Workflows are a chain of tasks that may split into several paths and may span through more than one device.